DawnDeWaay/tdd-amplify-react/README.md

 # TDD AWS Amplify React App

-In this tutorial we will [test drive](https://en.wikipedia.org/wiki/Test-driven_development) a react app.
-We will use [AWS Amplify](https://aws.amazon.com/amplify) to set up authentication and the backend API.
+In this tutorial we will [test drive](https://en.wikipedia.org/wiki/Test-driven_development) a react app which will use [AWS Amplify](https://aws.amazon.com/amplify) to set up authentication and the backend API.

 <details>
   <summary>Approach</summary>